 Bring the outdoors in

-Boston chest of drawers | @michael_interiors
+Hove chest of drawers | @atthelisles

 Nature has a calming influence and offers a way of connecting us to the outdoors.
-You don’t need to hit the florists on a weekly basis to get the look as this can really add up.
+You don’t need to hit the florists on a weekly basis to get the look, as this can really add up.
 Choose faux blooms or opt for plants instead.
 As long as you look after them, plants are a more long-term way to introduce greenery to your home.

 Not only do they look nice but they also have health benefits, with naturally purifying plants ideal for bedrooms.
 Don’t miss our houseplants guide to help you become a green-fingered expert.